Nalanda University: Nalanda University Act

 On 28 March 2006 the eleventh President of India A. P. J. Abdul Kalam proposed the idea while addressing the Joint Session of the Bihar Vidhan Mandal for the revival of Nalanda University.
 In 2007 the Bihar Legislative Assembly passed a bill for the creation of a new university.

 The Nalanda University Bill, 2010 was passed on 21 August 2010 in Rajya Sabha and 26 August 2010 in Lok Sabha.
 The bill received Presidential assent on 21 September 2010 thereby becoming an Act.
 The university came into existence on 25 November 2010, when the Act was implemented.

 Governance

 The university's visitor is the President of India.
-The chancellor and chairperson of the governing board is Vijay Bhatkar.
-The vice-chancellor is Sunaina Singh.
+The chancellor and chairperson of the governing board is Prof. Arvind Panagariya.
+The interim vice-chancellor was Prof. Abhay Kumar Singh.
+The current Vice Chancellor is Professor Sachin Chaturvedi.
 The governing board comprises the chancellor, vice-chancellor, representative from member countries, a secretary, two representatives from the Government of Bihar, a representative from the Ministry of Human Resource Development, and three persons in the category of "Renowned Academician or Educationist", Arvind Sharma, Lokesh Chandra and Arvind Panagariya.

 The first chancellor of the university was Amartya Sen, followed by former Singapore Minister for Foreign Affairs George Yeo.
 They left citing concerns about autonomy and political interference in academic matters.
 Vijay Pandurang Bhatkar has been appointed the new chancellor on 25 January 2017 by President Pranab Mukherjee, in his capacity as Visitor to Nalanda University.
-In 2017, Interim Vice-Chancellor Pankaj Mohan handed over charge to Professor Sunaina Singh as permanent vice-chancellor.
+In 2017, Interim Vice-Chancellor Pankaj Mohan handed over charge to Professor Sunaina Singh.